cliodhnaharrison/cliodhnaharrison/README.md

 ## Hi, I'm Clíodhna Harrison :wave:

-- This readme is under construction, editing it little by little to add all the info I want, the way I want it.
+- This readme is (still) under construction, editing it little by little to add all the info I want, the way I want it.
 - Pronouns: she/they

 ### Where to find me